kapilreddy/bunshin/README.md

 # Bunshin

+Bunshin means clone in Japanese.

-Bunshin is a redis based multi instance cache system library that aims for high availability.
+Bunshin is a redis based multi instance cache system that aims for high availability.
 The primary ideas used are consistent hashing and repair on read.
-Bunshin means clone in Japanese.

 ### Version
 Hosted on clojars.og